matt-chv/AIWaterMeter/README.md

 # AIWaterMeter
-AI based extraction of water meter reading in .jpg format
+AI based extraction of water meter readings in .jpg format

 | From | This project | To |
 |------|--------------|----|